nick-pk/bookstore/README.md

 # Bookstore Spring Boot Application

-In order to run the project use the *docker-compose.yaml* file
+In order to run the project use the *docker-compose.yaml* file.

 ## Bookstore API Introduction